skeetzo/onlysnarf/public/docs/menu.md

 -users "user1,user2"
 The users by username to specify for messages.

+-includes "list1" -includes "list2"
+The lists to include when sending a mass message.
+Examples: all, favorites, recent

+-excludes "list1" -excludes "list2"
+The lists to exclude when sending a mass message.
+Examples: all, favorites, recent

 ### Post
 -date "01/01/2000"
 The date required for a scheduled post.